Night View of Mount Inasa (Nagasaki)

 About Mount Inasa

 The night view of Mount Inasa (稲佐山, Inasayama) is said to be one of Japan’s three best night views.
 The other two belong to night views from Mount Hakodate, and of Mount Rokko and Mount Maya.
-The former has panoramic view of Hakodate while the latter two overlook both cities of Kobe and Osaka.
+The former has a panoramic view of Hakodate, while the latter two overlook both cities of Kobe and Osaka.

 These night views are given the title of ‘ten million dollar night view‘.
 Were these three views so stunning that they are worth so much, or is it suggesting the high cost needed to light up the cities?